Endowed Scholars Program in Medical Science

 Endowed Scholar Committee

 Chairs and directors of the Medical Center’s basic and clinical academic departments and research centers nominate Endowed Scholar candidates.
 An Endowed Scholar Committee that includes Drs.
-David Mangelsdorf (Chair), Eric N. Olson, Joseph Goldstein, Duojia Pan, Michael Rosen, Helen Hobbs, Lora Hooper, Marc Diamond, W. Lee Kraus, Sean J. Morrison, and Margaret Phillips make final Endowed Scholar selections.
+David Mangelsdorf (Chair), Eric N. Olson, Joseph Goldstein, Duojia Pan, Michael Rosen, Helen Hobbs, Lora Hooper, Joel Elmquist, W. Lee Kraus, Sean J. Morrison, and Margaret Phillips make final Endowed Scholar selections.

 Nominate an Endowed Scholar